ethereum-oasis-op/baseline/examples/research/BLIP-1.md

 Technical elements highlighted in the following resources are:
 * The use of Verifiable Credentials as state objects representing Supply Chain Documents.
-* The need for CCSM's to provide provable, tamper resistant timestamping for new state propositions.
+* The need for CCSM's to provide provable, tamper resistant timestamping for state changes.
 * The use of ZKP's to provide automated validation and/or privacy.

 ## Blog